2 journalists killed in Gaza as Israel steps up bombing and death toll spikes past 50,000 - UPI.com

 It added that "thousands" of other Palestinian civilians are reported missing and presumed dead under debris as it updated its death toll to 61,700.

-An Al Jazeera journalist, Hossam Shabat, who was baselessly accused by Israel of being a "militant," was killed Monday when his car was blown up in the northern Gaza Strip -- one of a number of other journalists killed by Israeli military strikes and arbitrarily accused of various crimes.
+An Al Jazeera journalist, Hossam Shabat was killed Monday when his car was blown up in the northern Gaza Strip -- one of a number of other journalists killed by Israeli military strikes and arbitrarily accused of various crimes.

+The IDF published information about Shabat and five other journalists in Gaza, saying it uncovered documents showing Shabat had been listed as a sniper in Hamas' Beit Hanoun Battalion, Times of Israel.

 Shabat was reporting to fill a "news void" in Gaza as Israeli officials have sought to hide credible and ongoing reports of the "ethnic cleansing" of Palestinians, according to Jodie Ginsberg, chief executive of the independent Committee to Protect Journalists.

-Note: Editor's Note: This story was updated to note that the IDF had shared documents identifying Hossam Shabat as a Hamas sniper.